Al-Azif/entitlement-database-builder/README.md

 Submissions are **NOT** mandatory, if you click download it will only offer a download for your computer, nothing will be uploaded.

-Visit [PSN Exposed](https://psn.exposed) to download the compiled database.
+Send me a PM on [Twitter](https://twitter.com/_AlAzif) or Discord for a link to the database file (Only IPs that have submitted can download the file)

 ## How do you protect my information
 None of the information has data linked to your account beyond a connection that can be made between the items, the order they are in, the purchase datetime, and your IP in the server logs.
 I defend against this in the following ways: